 Applications for temporary or pop–up type events will only be considered when there is a genuine function or occasion.
 In these instances, the applicant will need to demonstrate what the function or the occasion is and why the grant of the

 occasional licence is in the public interest.
-Please see the Director of Liquor Licensing’s Temporary Bars policy
+Please see the Director of Liquor Licensing’s Temporary Bars policy for further information.

 Lodging an application